-My current research deals with the impact of Artificial Intelligence on the human economy and culture.
+My current research deals with the impact of Artificial Intelligence on human society, the economy, and culture.

 From 1986 to 1987 I was Senior Staff Economist at the President’s Council of Economic Advisers.
 I have been a member of the United Nations Environment Programme’s Economic Options Panel, which reviewed the economic aspects of the Montreal Protocol on Substances that Deplete the Ozone Layer, and I served as Co-Chair of the Montreal Protocol’s Agricultural Economics Task Force of the Technical and Economics Assessment Panel.
 I participated in the Intergovernmental Panel on Climate Change that shared the 2007 Nobel Peace Prize, and was a recipient of the Leontief Prize for Advancing the Frontiers of Economic Thought in 2007.
 In 1996 I was honored with a Stratospheric Ozone Protection Award, and in 2007 a “Best of the Best” Stratospheric Ozone Protection Award from the U.S. Environmental Protection Agency.
 I served as Director of the UCSB Washington Program from 2004 to 2009.

 I presently reside in Tulsa, Oklahoma, and can be reached most easily by email at firstname.lastname@example.org.